 Issuance of the Bonds is subject to the approving legal opinion of the Attorney General of Texas to the effect that the Bonds are valid and binding obligations of the District payable from an annual ad valorem tax levied without limit as to rate or amount upon all taxable property within the District.
 Issuance of the Bonds is also subject to the legal opinion of Bond Counsel that, based upon examination of the transcript of the proceedings incident to authorization and issuance of the Bonds, the Bonds are valid and legally binding obligations of the District payable from the sources and enforceable in accordance with the terms and conditions described therein, except to the extent that the enforceability thereof may be affected by bankruptcy, insolvency, reorganization, moratorium, or other similar laws affecting creditors' rights or the exercise of judicial discretion in accordance with general principles of equity, and are payable from annual ad valorem taxes, which are not limited by applicable law in rate or amount, levied against all property within the District which is not exempt from taxation by or under applicable law.
-The legal opinion will further state that the interest on the Bonds is excludable from gross income for federal income tax purposes under existing statutes, regulations, published rulings and court decisions as described under "TAX MATTERS."
+The legal opinion will further state that the interest on the Bonds is excludable from gross income for federal income tax purposes and the Bonds will not be treated as "specified private activity bonds" the interest on which would be included as an alternative minimum tax preference found under Section 57(a)(5) of the Code under existing statutes, regulations, published rulings and court decisions as described under "TAX MATTERS."
 The legal opinion of Bond Counsel may be printed on the Bonds, if certificated Bonds are issued.
 Such opinions will express no opinion with respect to the sufficiency of the security for or the marketability of the Bonds.
 Certain legal matters will be passed upon for the District by Orrick, Herrington & Sutcliffe LLP, Houston, Texas, Disclosure Counsel.